gregorriegler/mob-programming-rpg/docs/backlog.md

 - Need badge icon(s) for:
   - Disciplinarian

+- F!!
+Change label of button to toggle between "Start", "Pause".
+- F!!
+Separate button for "Cancel".
+- F!!
+Time less than 1:00.

 # DONE (most recently finished first)

+- change the README to only have the first mob session
 - Fix broken pipeline by explicitly declaring fields to be optional using the `?`. `npm run build` fails while `npm test` succeeds/passes!!!

 ## 2023-03-30